testUser453/HKautoFarmProject/README.md

 ## What is the HKautoFarmProject?

 In simple terms, the HKautoFarmProject is an automated water farm that uses the <a href="https://education.lego.com/en-us/products/lego-mindstorms-education-ev3-intelligent-brick/45500">Lego Mindstorms EV3 brick</a> and a Lego Mindstorms EV3 Motor in order to dispense water from a water tank into a cup in order to hydrate the plant in the cup automatically with no human involvement.
-Built into the water tank there is a <a href="https://www.sparkfun.com/products/15663">Sparkfun Thing Plus ESP32 Wroom</a> board and the <a href="https://www.sparkfun.com/products/19096">SparkFun Environmental Sensor - BME688 (Qwiic)</a> to take humidity readings from the water tank which dispenses water directly to the plant.
+Built into the water tank there is a <a href="https://www.sparkfun.com/products/15663">Sparkfun Thing Plus ESP32 Wroom board</a> and the <a href="https://www.sparkfun.com/products/19096">SparkFun Environmental Sensor - BME688 (Qwiic)</a> to take humidity readings from the water tank which dispenses water directly to the plant.

 ## The purpose of the project: